The Stone Soup Initiative

 We know how to win because we’ve done it before.
 And we have much better tools now than we had a decade ago when Democrats were in a similar position after the 2004 election.

-Eleison was involved in all the major statewide races in 2006 and was a lead on “Red-to-Blue” in 2008.
-We’ve spent the last decade growing our data and understanding of voters based on what they value, during a time when Democrats increasingly focused on defining voters solely by how they were born.
-We now have a list of 110 million values voters with over a decade of values-based behavioral tags based on responses of those voters to hundreds of advocacy, service, and political campaigns we've engaged them with.
+Eleison developed and led the faith outreach and communications programs for all the major statewide races in 2006 and was a lead on “Red-to-Blue” in 2008.
+We’ve spent the last decade growing our data and understanding of voters based on what they value, during a time when Democrats increasingly focused on defining and understanding voters primarily by the demography of how they were born.
+We now have a list of 110 million values voters with over a decade of values-based behavioral tags built from responses of those voters to hundreds of advocacy, service, and political campaigns we've engaged them with.

-We're using that list and access to our system to launch our Stone Soup Initiative.
-Anyone in the initiative can get free access to our email system and the values database that powers it.
-Any campaign willing to commit to tithe volunteer hours to service to their community can participate.
-And already, we've had our first partner contribute another ingredient to the Stone Soup Initiative with an offer to provide any campaign that commits to tithe with at-cost digital advertising based on values models built from the email program.
+We believe that a return the better angels of who we are as Democrats (and better tactics to win) begins at the local level.
+So we're using our list and access to our system to launch our Stone Soup Initiative for down-ballot races.
+Any state-level campaign willing to commit to tithe volunteer hours to service to their community can participate.
+And all participants will get free access to our email systems, lists, and values data.
+Already, we've had our first partner contribute another ingredient to the Stone Soup Initiative with an offer to provide campaigns that commit to tithe at-cost digital advertising for all ads based on values models built from the email program.